ITeDA

 The first underground laboratory in Latin America for the study of astroparticles

-ANDES (Agua Negra Deep Experiment Site) is a unique proposal in Latin America for the construction of an underground laboratory for research in the area of astroparticles, an area that has seen strong growth in the last 30 years.
-ANDES is expected to operate for 100 years from its start-up and would be located within a mega-road project planned in the current “Paso Agua Negra” in the province of San Juan.
+ANDES (Agua Negra Deep Experiment Site) is a unique proposal in Latin America for constructing an underground laboratory for research in astroparticles.
+This area has seen strong growth in the last 30 years.
+ANDES is expected to operate for 100 years from its start-up and would be located within a mega-road project planned in the current “Paso Agua Negra” province of San Juan.
 This mega-project is called the “Agua Negra Tunnel” and proposes to connect the province of San Juan (Argentina) with the region of Coquimbo (Chile), crossing the Andes mountain range.

 Official website: andeslab.org

 Cosmic rays or astroparticles constantly bombard the Earth.
 Approximately fifteen million subatomic particles impact each square meter of the Earth’s surface in one day.
-These come from the Sun, from supernova explosions or from black holes of millions of solar masses in the centre of distant galaxies.
+These come from the Sun, supernova explosions, or black holes of millions of solar masses in the center of distant galaxies.

 The scientific community is building underground laboratories to protect itself from this cosmic radiation in order to investigate the most elusive phenomena in the Universe.
 At 1,700 m below the Earth’s surface, only a few subatomic particles are able to penetrate the rock layers, allowing the study of the properties of very weak particles such as neutrinos or dark matter without interference.